The $600bn outsourcing service-marketplace

 Globalisation removes the friction of distance and the relevance of location.

-As the economy continues to move towards service and intellectual-property based work, the ‘wider bandwidth’ of internet (greater capacity) and deeper reliance on apps and software interfaces means that more and more can be done ‘online’ and remotely.
-This move to remote, will inevitably lead to increase the ubiquity of cross-border employment.
+As the economy continues to move towards service and intellectual-property based work, the ‘wider bandwidth’ of the internet (greater capacity) and a deeper reliance on apps and software interfaces means that more and more can be done ‘online’ and remotely.
+This move to remote will inevitably lead to an increase the ubiquity of cross-border employment.